Vangelis Zougris: College career

 After playing four seasons in Greece's top-tier level basketball league, the Greek Basketball League (GBL), from 2021 to 2025, Zougris moved to the United States to attend the University of Louisville.
 As a student athlete at Louisville, he decided to major in Finance and Accounting.
 As a member of the school's senior men's basketball team, the Louisville Cardinals, he played college basketball at the NCAA Division I level.
+Following his freshman season, Zougris transferred to Saint Mary's.

 Professional career

 Peristeri Athens (2021–2025)

 Zougris began his professional career with Peristeri Athens, during the Greek Basket League's 2021–22 season, after Peristeri's head coach, Milan Tomić, promoted him to the club's senior men's team.
 His pro debut came in a Greek Basket League game against the Greek EuroLeague club Olympiacos Piraeus, on 7 November 2021.
 In his first pro game, Zougris scored 2 points, in 2 minutes of playing time.
 In his first pro season, Zougris averaged 1.9 points, 1.6 rebounds, 0.3 assists, and 0.1 steals per game, in 7 games played, in Greece's top-tier level league.

 Zougris, under the guidance of Peristeri head coach Vassilis Spanoulis, then made his debut in the secondary level European-wide competition, the FIBA Basketball Champions League Europe (FIBA BCL Europe), during the 2022–23 season.
 His first FIBA BCL Europe game was against the Lithuanian LKL League club Rytas Vilnius.
 In his first FIBA BCL Europe season, Zougris averaged 0.7 points, 1.7 rebounds, 0.3 assists, and 0.3 steals per game, in 3 games played.
 In the Greek Basket League's 2022–23 season, Zougris averaged 1.9 points, 0.9 rebounds, 0.5 steals, and 0.4 blocks per game, in 11 games played.
 With Peristeri, he also played in the Final of the 2022–23 edition of the Greek Cup.

 In the 2023–24 FIBA BCL Europe season, Zougris averaged 1.3 points, 0.6 rebounds, 0.1 assists, 0.1 steals, and 0.1 blocks per game, in 10 games played.
 With Peristeri, he also played in the FIBA Champions League Europe's 2024 Final Four.
 In the Greek Basket League's 2023–24 season, Zougris averaged 2.0 points, 1.6 rebounds, 0.1 assists, 0.2 steals, and 0.2 blocks per game, in 27 games played.

 After spending four seasons with Peristeri Athens, Zougris decided to move to the USA, in order to play college basketball with Louisville.